Evening Primrose Oil Benefits for Skin: Acne, Wrinkles & More!

 It has a comedogenic rating of 1-2, making it suitable for most skin types.
 This is the middle of the comedogenicity scale, so if you have very oily skin, you will want to avoid using this oil full-strength.
 You can still experience the benefits using a lower concentration and mixing it with a carrier oil that's more suited to oily skin (ie. abyssinian or sunflower seed oil).

-Evening Primrose Oil for Acne
+Evening Primrose Oil for Acne: Does It Really Work?

-However, we do know that GLA and linoleic acids are highly protective and anti-inflammatory.
+There isn't a lot of research about topical use, but we do know that GLA and linoleic acids are highly protective and anti-inflammatory.
 We also know the generalized benefits that face oils have for all skin, particularly acne-prone and mature.

 Is Evening Primrose Oil Safe?

 Evening primrose oil is safe to use on your skin.
 There aren't any specific concerns about it and it shouldn't react with any other ingredients.
-It's always best to properly patch-test all new skincare products.
-The topical use of facial oils is not a concern in pregnancy or breastfeeding.

 Regarding nutritional supplementation, it's important to speak to your doctor.
 Nothing is entirely free of risk or side effects.
 For example, because of the association of evening primrose oil with prostaglandins and hormone-mediated conditions like PMS and menopause, do not take oral supplementation during pregnancy or if you have a history of hormone-sensitive cancer without first seeking qualified medical advice.